SebVay/Android-for-Github-Good-Practices/README.md

 2.  **Unit Tests**: This workflow runs all the unit tests in the project.
 3.  **Danger**: This workflow runs Danger to provide automated feedback on pull requests, checking for things like PR size, title conventions, and other project-specific rules.

-A pull request can only be merged if both of these workflows pass successfully.
+A pull request can only be merged if these workflows pass successfully.

 ### Danger

 The project uses [Danger](https://danger.systems/kotlin/) to provide automated feedback on pull requests.
 Danger post comments on pull requests with information about test results, code style violations, and other useful metrics.

 For local development, it can be run in a Dockerized environment.
 This approach ensures a consistent execution environment for Danger across different operating systems (e.g., Windows, macOS, Linux) and avoids the need for local setup of all the required dependencies.

 The Danger configuration is located in the `config/danger` directory.
 The `Dangerfile.df.kts` file contains the rules that are run on every pull request.